vishalpatil12014017/TravelTech/README.md

 worked in Backend

 ## Thank You!
-This is our very first project Thank you so much for visiting, we would really like to know your reviews and suggestions.
+This is our very first React project Thank you so much for visiting, we would really like to know your reviews and suggestions.
 Thank you...!